 Office of Diversity & Inclusion – Scholarship Programs

-The Multicultural Scholars Program is a two-tiered program that provides students interested in creating an inclusive campus environment with a half-tuition (Multicultural Scholars) or a partial tuition (Multicultural Dean’s Award) scholarship.
+Multicultural Scholars is a two-tiered program that provides students interested in helping to create an inclusive campus environment with a half-tuition (Multicultural Scholars) or a partial tuition (Multicultural Dean’s Award) scholarship.
 Students must meet admission requirements and complete an essay as part of the admission application to be considered for the program.
 Select students are invited to campus during the annual University Scholars Competition weekend to compete for a limited number of scholarships.

-- Year 1: scholars focus on self-awareness including their learning styles, personality, talents/strengths and cultural intelligence
+- Year 1: Scholars focus on self-awareness, including learning styles, personality, talents/strengths and cultural intelligence

-- Year 2: scholars focus on gaining an understanding of the cultures of others, including other scholars, by engaging in programs/events on- and off-campus
+- Year 2: Scholars focus on gaining an understanding of other cultures by engaging in programs/events on- and off-campus

-- Year 3: scholars focus on the necessary tools needed to be successful peer-educators, including dialogue and active listening skills
+- Year 3: Scholars focus on the tools needed to be successful peer-educators, including dialogue and active listening skills

-- Year 4: scholars develop presentations focused on diversity and appreciation of differences and facilitate those workshops to first year students in the University Seminar courses in fall semester; additionally, and scholars will present on their experiences as peer-educators at the annual Summit on Leadership Development (SOLD) in spring semester
+- Year 4: Scholars develop presentations focused on diversity and appreciation of differences.
+They facilitate workshops for first-year students in the University Seminar courses in fall semester.
+Additionally, scholars present on their experiences as peer-educators at the annual Summit on Leadership Development (SOLD) in the spring semester.

 Dr. Donald M. Suggs Scholarship

-The Dr. Donald M. Suggs Scholarship serves African-American undergraduate, academically strong students in higher education.
-The scholarship honors the continuing legacy of Dr. Donald M. Suggs, retired oral surgeon, publisher of The St. Louis American, and longtime philanthropist and community leader.
+The Dr. Donald M. Suggs Scholarship serves African American undergraduate, academically strong students.
+The scholarship honors the continuing legacy of Dr. Donald M. Suggs, publisher of The St. Louis American newspaper, and longtime philanthropist and community leader.

-With 100 percent of tuition, and all room and board expenses covered, the Dr. Donald M. Suggs Scholarship is valued at more than $143,000 over four years, and is renewable over four years.
-Minimum qualifications include 23 ACT score and 3.25 GPA.
-Students selected for this scholarship will participate in the Multicultural Scholars Program.
+- The Dr. Donald M. Suggs Scholarship is valued at more than $143,000 over four years, and is renewable over four years